 Questions?
 Please feel free to Email me or call 0409 349 752

-Spoon carving workshops Brisbane, Gold/Sunshine Coast.
+Spoon carving workshops Brisbane.
 I will travel and conduct a workshop (minimum 4 people and extra fee applies).
 You need to provide the venue – backyard with shade will do.

 NEW: You can now also purchase a Gift Voucher for a workshop.

 If your child likes whittling sticks to points, or otherwise reducing sticks to shavings using their pocketknife, this workshop might suit them down to the ground.

 Best time to carve the wood (a bit dry but not too much)